rdegraafwhizzkit/ics2000-hass/README.md

 leading to a 6 second runtime for the command: click - pause - click - pause - click.

-Note that the actual sending of the command is done in a separate 'non-UI thread' and for that reason a check is done (for now) that only one device is controlled at a time.
-This will be improved.
+Note that the actual sending of the command is done in a separate 'non-UI thread' and for that reason a check is done if a device has a thread running at that time.

 Restart Home Assistant and add a 'Light' card to your dashboard using one of the 'light' entities.